Bio Paulin

-Bio Paulin Pierre (born 15 April 1984) is a professional football coach, former player, politician, and internet celebrity who is currently head coach of Liga 4 East Java club Pasuruan United.
+Bio Paulin Pierre (born 15 April 1984) is a professional football coach and former player who is head coach of Liga Nusantara club Persekabpas Pasuruan.
 Born in Cameroon, he represented the Indonesia national team.

 International career

 Bio was naturalised officially on 23 March 2015 as he lived and played in Indonesia for more than nine years.
-He was called up for the first time to the Indonesia national football team by interim coach Benny Dollo for a friendly match against Myanmar on 30 March 2015.
+He was called up for the first time to the Indonesia national team by interim head coach Benny Dollo for a friendly match against Myanmar on 30 March 2015.